chipmuenk/pyfda/README.md

 There is only one version of pyfda for all supported operating systems, Python and Qt versions.
 As there are no binaries included, you can simply install from the source.

 #### conda
-If you use the Anaconda distribution, you can install pyfda from my Anaconda channel `Chipmuenk` using
+If you use the Anaconda distribution, you can install / update pyfda from my Anaconda channel `Chipmuenk` using

-    conda install --channel https://conda.anaconda.org/Chipmuenk pyfda
+    conda install -c Chipmuenk pyfda resp.

-or, shorter:

-    conda install -c Chipmuenk pyfda
+    conda update  -c Chipmuenk pyfda

 #### pip
 Otherwise, you can install from PyPI using

     pip install pyfda

+or update using

+    pip install pyfda --upgrade

 #### setup.py
 You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory using